PoisotLab/ms_betacov_mapping/README.md

-Chiroptera are an hyperdiverse group, distributed in a large part if the world, and are an important reservoir for different strains of betacoronaviruses (Drexler et al., 2014); this has attracted attention to areas where high diversity of bats can be an important issue for human health (Calisher et al., 2006).
+Chiroptera are an hyperdiverse group, distributed in a large part if the world, and are an important reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo]; this has attracted attention to areas where high diversity of bats can be an important issue for human health [@Calisher2006BatImp;
+@Moratelli2015BatZoo].
 Accordingly, we collected the IUCN rangemaps for known hosts of betacoronaviruses, to illustrate where hotspots of host diversity are.
 These results are presented in Fig xx.a.
 As per our current knowledge of which bats are hosts of betacoronaviruses, these hotspots are primarily South-East Asia, parts of Europe, and to a lesser extent sub-saharan Africa.
 Even the subset of chiroptera that are hosts of betacoronaviruses fits the evolutionary timeline of the group.
-Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera (Springer, 2013; Teeling et al., 2005).
+Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat;
+@Teeling2005MolPhy].
 South-East Asia has a high diversity of bats (Kingston, 2010), and our results show that part of that diversity includes betacoronavirus hosts.
-High density of hosts sharing the same virus (albeit possibly different strains) calls into question the evolution of the bat antiviral immune system and its co-evolution with viruses, which may result in distinct immunological responses in different area, as evidenced in other bat species (Banerjee et al., 2020)
+High density of hosts sharing the same virus (albeit possibly different strains) calls into question the evolution of the bat antiviral immune system and its co-evolution with viruses, which may result in distinct immunological responses in different area, as evidenced in other bat species [@Banerjee2020NovIns].

 ## Viral evolutionary distinctiveness